Mammal (band): 2008–2009

 The band continued to play many shows at the beginning of 2008 and were fast becoming one of Australia's biggest bands, with a solid reputation as a live band.
 They performed at the Melbourne "Big Day Out" and they opened for KISS at their Brisbane show in February.
 They entered "Sing Sing Studios" on 21 April to begin recording their new studio album, which was released on 30 August 2008.
 The released album was called The Majority and it debuted at No. 51 on the ARIA Albums chart. and at No. 2 on the independent AIR chart.
 Their single "Smash the Piñata" was placed on rotation by Triple J. and its accompanying video clip received high rotation on UK TV music channel "Scuzz TV".
 Mammal also played at Bassinthegrass 2007 and again in 2008 on 24 May.
 Mammal undertook 3 tours in the last 6 months of 2008 - the first in support of "Smash the Pinata", the first single from the debut album, the second an album launch tour, and the third, and final, more extensive run including some regional/coastal shows as a proper tour for "The Majority".
 Mammal finished 2008 by winning Best Live Band at the Music Oz awards for independent bands.
 The band played at the 2009 Peaches and Cream Festival on the Murray River.
 In 2009, Mammal performed at all Australian dates on the Big Day Out Festival tour, undertook several national tours, including a two-week UK tour with sold-out shows in London, Manchester and Glasgow.
 They were writing material for a second studio album before later disbanding.

 A live CD/DVD, "Vol 2: Systematic/Automatic" was released on 5 September, and were planning to tour the UK with The Answer, famed for touring with AC/DC.

 Break up

-On October 31, 2009, Mammal announced via newsletter that all touring had been canceled and they had split up, releasing the statement: "Due to long standing personal, political, musical and business differences, Mammal has decided it cannot continue and is no more...".
+On October 31, 2009, Mammal announced via newsletter that all touring had been canceled and they had split up, releasing the statement: "Due to long standing personal, political, musical and business differences, Mammal has decided it cannot continue and is no more..."

+It is believed that a fan who broke the drum skin of the kick drum during their set at the Dogs Bollix, Auckland, led to turmoil within the band, leading to this break up.